ByteB4rb1e/html-theme-ref/README.md

 traditionalist UNIX & GNU enthusiasts.
 It contains a complete workflow for developing and distributing tested, decoupled, optimized and documented assets for theming HTML documents.
-It has minimal build environment requirements and UNIX-principled choices of matured build subsystems were made.
+It has minimal build environment requirements and UNIX-principled choices of matured build subsystems were made, avoiding dependencies wherever possible.

 This *HTML theme* is not a standalone component, even though it provides a functional usability demonstration.
 Its output is meant to be integrated into